 About The DMS 2021 Refinance Mortgage Consumer Trends

 The DMS 2021 Refinance Mortgage Consumer Trends online survey revealed major influencing factors that impact consumer decisions connected to early milestones in the refinance mortgage loan process.
-Data from the 2021 Refinance Mortgage Consumer Trends infographic is based on online survey responses of more than 250 homeowners aged 18 and older across the U.S. All survey respondents were homeowners that had refinanced at some point previously or were considering refinancing in the future.
+Data is based on online survey responses of more than 250 homeowners aged 18 and older across the U.S. All survey respondents were homeowners that had refinanced at some point previously or were considering refinancing in the future.